 In many legal systems there is no specific offence of identity theft.
 Perpetrators of identity theft are normally charged with more serious offences (e.g. financial fraud).
 Obtaining a false identity normally implies a crime, such as the forgery of documents or the alteration of computer data.
-A false identity facilitates many crimes, including illegal immigration, trafficking in human beings, money laundering, drug trafficking, financial fraud against governments and the private sector, but is most generally seen in conjunction with fraud.
+A false identity facilitates many crimes, including illegal immigration, trafficking in human beings, money laundering,

-$^{^{\}rm 15}$ 15 Adopted by the 9th Plenary of the T-CY (4-5 June 2013)
+$^{\rm 15}$ 15 Adopted by the 9th Plenary of the T-CY (4-5 June 2013)